 Louise Mushikiwabo speaks at the Hertie School in a post-Munich Security Conference discussion.

-“Africa should play a much, much bigger role in terms of peace and security” in the world and should be represented on the United Nations Security Council, Rwandan Minister of Foreign Affairs Louise Mushikiwabo told an audience at the Hertie School of Governance on 19 February, in a follow-up discussion to the weekend’s Munich Security Conference.
+“Africa should play a much, much bigger role in terms of peace and security” in the world and should be represented on the United Nations Security Council, Rwandan Minister of Foreign Affairs Louise Mushikiwabo told an audience at the Hertie School on 19 February, in a follow-up discussion to the weekend’s Munich Security Conference.

 Ischinger asked Mushikiwabo how African countries would resolve the issue of filling a seat on the Security Council – which country would represent the continent.
 Although he noted that such a decision was not imminent, he said he supported the idea: “I happen to be the first to agree that it is an unfortunate and ahistoric and therefore an overdue change to have better African representation on that body.
 But how do we get from here to there?”

 Listen to Mushikiwabo’s full comments on the Security Council issue in a podcast.

 “Africa should have two seats and they should be permanent,” Mushikiwabo said, but she expressed doubt that the five countries on the Security Council were interested in reform.
 The world of 2018 is vastly different from 1945 when the body was established, and it is time for others to have a say on the Council, she said.
 As to who would represent Africa, Mushikiwabo said Rwanda and a few other countries believed there should be a seat representing Africa as a whole, decided by the African Union.

 “My country and a few other countries that I know – their position is that if there is a seat or two, it should be seat of Africa, not the seat of a particular country.
 We feel that Africa through the African Union – a much more strong and organised entity – would have to manage – most likely on a rotational basis,” she said.